ethereum/EIPs/EIPS/eip-eth-verifable-claims.md

 ## Simple Summary

-Reuseable Verifiable Claims using [EIP 712 Signed Typed Data](https://github.com/ethereum/EIPs/issues/712).
+Reusable Verifiable Claims using [EIP 712 Signed Typed Data](https://github.com/ethereum/EIPs/issues/712).

 ## Abstract
 A new method for Off-Chain Verifiable Claims built on [EIP 712](https://github.com/ethereum/EIPs/issues/712).
 These Claims can be issued by any user with a EIP 712 compatible web3 provider.
 Claims can be stored off chain and verified on-chain by Solidity Smart Contracts, State Channel Implementations or off-chain libraries.